BROADSoftware/HADeploy/docsite/docs/plugins_reference/ansible/ansible_overview.md

   - name: "Remove kdescribe"
     yum: name=kdescribe state=absent
 ```
 Note the way we access the `tools_target` variable.
-Explication of this syntax can be found [here](../../more/under_the_hood/#variables).
+Explanation of this syntax can be found [here](../../more/under_the_hood/#variables).

-The key point is this file is a snippet which will be agregated with many other to built the overall playbook, as described by [step 5 of the processing](../../more/under_the_hood)
+The key point is this file is a snippet which will be aggregated with many other to built the overall playbook, as described by [step 5 of the processing](../../more/under_the_hood)

 Another aspect is where to store these playbook files?
 As usual, a specific entry will provide a list of folders where HADeply will lookup your file: